jeongwoopark0514/cracking-coding-interview/README.md

 Queues are oftne used in breadth-first search or implementing a cache.
 In breadth-first search, for example, we used a queue to store a list of the nodes that we need to process.
 Each time we process a node, we add its adjacent nodes to the back of the queue.
 This allows us to process nodes in the order in which they are viewed.

+## Trees and Graphs

+### Types of Trees
+A tree is a data structure composed of nodes.
+* Each tree has a root node.
+* The root node has zero or more child nodes.
+* Each child node has zero or more child nodes and so on.

+The tree cannot contain cycles.
+The nodes may or may not be in a particular oder, they could have any data type as values, and they may or may not have links back to their parent nodes.
+We typically do not use a Tree class.

+A binary tree is a tree in which each node has up to two children.
+Not all trees are binary trees.

+A node is called a leaf node if it has no children.

+A binary search tree is a binary tree in which every node fits a specific ordering property: all left descendents <= n < all right descendents.
+This must be true for each node n.
+This inequality must be true for all of a node's descendents, not just its immediate children.

+Two common types of balanced trees are red-black trees and AVL trees.

+A complete binary tree is a binary tree in which every level of the tree is fully filled, except for perhaps the last level.
+To the extent that the last level is filled, it is filled left to right.

+A full binary tree is a binary tree in which every node has either zero or two children.
+That is, no nodes have only one child.

+A perfect binary tree is one that is both full and complete.
+All leaf nodes will be at the same level, and this level has the maximum number of nodes.

+### Binary Tree Traversal
+* In-Order Traversal: In-order traversal means to visit the left branch, then the current node, and finally, the right branch.
+* Pre-Order Traversal: Pre-order traversal visits the current node before its child nodes.
+The root is always the first node visited.
+* Post-Order Traversal: Post-order traversal visits the current node after its child nodes.
+In a post-order traversal, the root is always the last node visited.

+### Binary Heaps (Min-Heaps and Max-Heaps)
+Max-heaps are essentially equivalent, but the elements are in descending order rather than ascending order.

+A min-heap is a complete binary tree (totally filled other than the rightmost elements on the last level) where each node is smaller than its children.
+The root, therefore, is the minimum element in the tree.

+* Insert: First inserte the element at the bottom and fix the tree by swapping the new element with its parents.
+O(log n)
+* Extract Minimum Element: We remove the minimum element and swap it with the last element in the heap.

+### Tries (Prefix Tree)
+A Trie is a variant of an n-ary tree in which characters are stored at each node.
+Each path down the tree may represent a word.
+The * nodes (null nodes) are often used to indicate complete words.
+For example, the fact that there is a * node under MANY indicates that MANY is a complete word.
+Very commonly, a trie is used to store the entire (English) language for quick prefix lookups.

+## Graphs
+A tree is actually a type of graph, but not all graphs are trees.
+A tree is a connected graph without cycles.

+* Graphs can be either directed or undirected.
+* The graph might consist of multiple isolated subgraphs.
+If there is a path between every pair of vertices, it is called a connected graph.
+* The graph can also have cycles (or not).
+An acyclic graph is one without cycles.

+### Adjacency List
+Most common way to represent a graph.
+Every vertex (or node) stores a list of adjacent vertices.

+### Adjacency Matrices
+An adjacency matrix is an NxN boolean matrix.
+In an undirected graph, an adjacency matrix will be symmetric.

+### Graph Search
+In depth-first search (DFS), we start at the root and explore each branch completely before moving on to the next branch.
+That is, we go deep first before we go wide.
+In breadth-first search (BFS), we start at the root and explore each neighbour before going on to any of their children.
+That is, we go wide before we go deep.

+For visiting every node, DFS is preferred as it is a bit simpler.

+For finding a shortest path, BFS is preferred.

+DFS is recursive and BFS is iterative using a queue.

+Bidirectional search is used to find the shortest path between a source and destination node.
+It operates by essentially running two simultaneous breadth-first searches, one from each node.
+When their searches collide, we have found a path.